jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > until the year after the wedding.

 Not happy that little George had another lady in his life.

+## Was Washington a Christian?

+If he was, then he didn't make that clear in the least.
+He seems more like a deist.

+> A stalwart member of two congregations, Washington attended church
+> throughout his life and devoted substantial time to church activities.
+His
+> major rites of passage—baptism, marriage, burial—all took place within the
+> fold of the church.
+What has mystified posterity and puzzled some of his
+> contemporaries was that Washington's church attendance was irregular; that
+> he recited prayers standing instead of kneeling; that, unlike Martha, he
+> never took communion; and that he almost never referred to Jesus Christ,
+> preferring such vague locutions as “Providence,” “Destiny,” the “Author of
+> our Being,” or simply “Heaven.”
+Outwardly at least, his Christianity seemed
+> rational, shorn of mysteries and miracles, and nowhere did he directly
+> affirm the divinity of Jesus Christ.

+> Numerous historians, viewing Washington as imbued with the spirit of the
+> Enlightenment, have portrayed him as a deist.
+Eighteenth-century deists
+> thought of God as a “prime mover” who had created the universe, then left it
+> to its own devices, much as a watchmaker wound up a clock and walked
+> away.
+God had established immutable laws of nature that could be fathomed by
+> human reason instead of revelation.
+Washington never conformed to such
+> deism, however, for he resided in a universe saturated with religious
+> meaning.
+Even if his God was impersonal, with scant interest in individual
+> salvation, He seemed to evince a keen interest in North American
+> politics.
+Indeed, in Washington's view, He hovered over many battlefields in
+> the French and Indian War and the Revolutionary War.

 ## Random